|Previous College:||Pepperdine, 1985|

 2011 BIG WEST COACH OF THE YEAR

 In 2012, Stork led the Matadors to a 21-10 overall record and the Matadors finished third at 12-6 in the Big West Conference, one of the toughest conference's on the West Coast.
 CSUN's 21 wins last season was the most by a Matador team since joining the Big West in 2001 and the most by a Cal State Northridge squad since 1996.
 The Matadors' 12 conference wins were the most by a CSUN team in Stork's 11 seasons.
-Sophomore Casey Hinger earned AVCA All-America honors, the first for a Matador player since 2004.
-Hinger, Sydney Gedryn and Mahina Haina each received All-Big West honors with Hinger also being named First Team All-West Region.
+Hinger earned AVCA All-America honors, the first for a Matador player since 2004.
+Hinger, Gedryn and Haina each received All-Big West honors with Hinger also being named First Team All-West Region.

 Stork was honored by the Big West Conference as its Coach of the Year in 2011 after the Matadors finished 16-13 overall and 9-7 in the Big West which was good for third place.
 Cal State Northridge has now had seven players honored on the postseason all-conference team over the last two seasons.
 In all, 29 Matador players have earned All-Big West honors under Stork while 33 Northridge student-athletes have garnered all-academic consideration.
 Stork has also had the highest Academic Progress Rating (APR) in Big West Volleyball and has graduated over 30 team members.